 5 ways to find and keep middle-income donors

 Fundraising is never easy.
 Planning successful fundraising campaigns, choosing and using technology to smooth the process of giving, learning to effectively tell your story, proving mission impact, finding and keeping donors — it’s a long list.
-And given the potential negative impact on philanthropic giving stemming from the 2017 US tax overhaul, the fundraising list of to-dos and challenges just became a bit more daunting.
+And given the potential negative impact on philanthropic giving stemming from the pandemic, the fundraising list of to-dos and challenges just became a bit more daunting.
 What you need to focus on:

 - Improve your online donor management and fundraising.

 - Finding and cultivating new donors for your nonprofit.

 - Create and promote a compelling story about your nonprofit mission.